webzf/ztronics/_posts/bma400-esp32-tutorial-wiring-code-accelerometer-guide.md

 `Wire.h` provides the Arduino I2C interface.

-The SparkFun library provides the BMA400-specific functions.
+The SparkFun library provides the BMA400-specific functions and data structures.

 ---

-### Create the Sensor Object
+## Create the Sensor Object

 ```cpp
 BMA400 accelerometer;
 ```

-This creates an instance of the BMA400 class.
+This creates the BMA400 object used throughout the program.

-The object is then used to initialize the sensor and retrieve measurements.

 ---

-### Start I2C
+## Start I2C

 ```cpp
 Wire.begin(21, 22);
 ```

-On this ESP32 example:
+The ESP32 uses:

-- GPIO21 = SDA
+* GPIO21 → SDA
-- GPIO22 = SCL
+* GPIO22 → SCL

-Using the pins explicitly also makes the wiring and code easier to compare when troubleshooting.
+These pins can be changed if your ESP32 board uses a different I2C configuration.

 ---

-### Initialize the BMA400
+## Initialize the Sensor

 ```cpp
 accelerometer.beginI2C(BMA400_I2C_ADDRESS_DEFAULT);
 ```

-The SparkFun library defines `BMA400_I2C_ADDRESS_DEFAULT` as the sensor's default address, `0x14`.
-The alternate address is `0x15`. :contentReference[oaicite:13]{index=13}
+The library accepts the BMA400 I2C address during initialization.

+The default address constant corresponds to the standard BMA400 address.

-If the sensor cannot be initialized, the example waits and tries again.
+If the initialization fails, the example prints an error and tries again.

-This is useful during development because the Serial Monitor immediately tells you that the sensor has not been detected.
+This is useful during development because the Serial Monitor immediately indicates whether the ESP32 can communicate with the sensor.

 ---

-### Read the Sensor
+## Read the Sensor Data

+Inside `loop()` we call:

 ```cpp
 accelerometer.getSensorData();
 ```

-This step is important.

-The library documentation specifies that `getSensorData()` must be called before accessing the acceleration data.
-Otherwise the values will not be updated. :contentReference[oaicite:14]{index=14}
+This updates the sensor data structure.

+Only after this function has been called should the acceleration values be read.

 ---

-### Read X, Y and Z
+## Read X, Y and Z

 The acceleration values are available through: